 Semester - One of any three terms during which courses are offered by the College (Fall, Spring, Summer).

 Special Student - One who is not pursuing an associate degree program or academic certificate at DSCC.

 Suspension - Involuntary separation of the student from the College.

 Transcript - The record of completed courses and the grades earned and the record of courses in progress.
 A transcript may be official or unofficial.

 Transfer Student -A degree-seeking student having been admitted from another recognized college or university.

 Transient Student - A non-degree student who is taking coursework at DSCC to transfer back to another college or university.

 University Parallel Programs Leading to the Associate of Arts (AA) or the Associate of Science (AS) Degree.
-For the student who plans to transfer to a four-year college or university, Dyersburg State Community College offers the University Parallel major leading to the Associate of Arts, the Associate of Science and the Associate of Fine Arts degrees.
+For the student who plans to transfer to a four-year college or university, Dyersburg State Community College offers the University Parallel major leading to the Associate of Arts or the Associate of Science.
 Within the University Parallel Major are Areas of Emphasis which are designated as Tennessee Transfer Pathway and Areas of Emphasis which are not designated as Tennessee Transfer Pathway.